dbankscard/aboutdbanks/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Let's get this done..
+title: Let's get this done
 ---

-This is my first post about getting things done..
+If you are amongst the

 ![_config.yml]({{ site.baseurl }}/images/config.png)